-3.7 Transfer and Surrender of Large-scale Generation Certificates
+3.9 Transfer and Surrender of Large-scale Generation Certificates

-GreenPower Providers are required to make offers of 'voluntary surrender' (i.e. to invalidate or retire) of one eligible LGC (see Section 3.8 for eligibility of LGCs) for each MWh sold as part of a GreenPower Product within a Settlement Period.
+GreenPower Providers are required to make offers of 'voluntary surrender' (i.e. to invalidate or retire) of one eligible LGC (see Section 3.10 for eligibility of LGCs) for each MWh sold as part of a GreenPower Product within a Settlement Period.
 GreenPower Corporate Direct Participants may voluntarily surrender eligible LGCs through GreenPower Corporate Direct within a Settlement Period.

-The transfer and surrender of eligible LGCs is facilitated via GreenPower Designated Accounts (see Section 3.7.1 below).
+The transfer and surrender of eligible LGCs is facilitated via GreenPower Designated Accounts (see Section 3.9.1 below).

-For the purposes of the Annual Compliance Audit for a Settlement Period (e.g. the 2015 settlement period was 1 January 2015 to 31 December 2015), GreenPower Providers must transfer, but not offer for voluntary surrender, eligible LGCs equivalent to their liability for the previous calendar year Settlement Period only, into their GreenPower Designated Account by 31 March (e.g. by 31 March 2016 for the 2015 settlement period).
+For the purposes of the Annual Compliance Audit for a Settlement Period (e.g. the 2023 settlement period was 1 January 2023 to 31 December 2023), GreenPower Providers must transfer, but not offer for voluntary surrender, eligible LGCs equivalent to their liability to voluntarily surrender LGCs in respect of GreenPower Products for the previous calendar year Settlement Period only, into their GreenPower Designated Account by 31 March (e.g. by 31 March 2024 for the 2023 settlement period).